PythonArithmetic

 Constants Panel

-Allows to set named constants that are available in Python and can be modified via scripting or field connections.
-Currently 6 ints and 6 doubles are supported.
+Allows for setting named constants that are available in Python and can be modified via scripting or field connections.
+Currently, six integers and six doubles are supported.

 If your constants do not need to be modified via fields, you should better declare them in the calculation of the output image properties.